bplank/bilstm-aux/README.md

 ...
 ```

-Note that the dimensions of embeddings should match the --in_dim.
+Note that the dimensions of embeddings should match the `--embeds_in_file_dim` option.

 We also provide scripts to generate these files for four commonly used embeddings types (Polyglot, Fasttext, ELMo and BERT), which can be found in the `embeds` folder.
-If we for example want to use polyglot embeddings we need to run the following commands:
+If we for example want to use BERT embeddings we need to run the following commands:

 ```
+python3 embeds/transf.py bert-base-multilingual-cased data/da-ud-train.conllu
+python3 embeds/transf.py bert-base-multilingual-cased data/da-ud-dev.conllu
-python3 embeds/poly.prep.py
+python3 embeds/transf.py bert-base-multilingual-cased data/da-ud-test.conllu
-python3 embeds/poly.py embeds/polyglot/nl.pickle nl.train.pos
-python3 embeds/poly.py embeds/polyglot/nl.pickle nl.dev.pos
-python3 embeds/poly.py embeds/polyglot/nl.pickle nl.test.pos

 ```

-This creates .poly files which can be used as input to Bilty when --words_in_file is enabled.
-For now the language is hardcoded in these scripts, please modify `*.prep.py` accordingly.
+This creates .bert files which can be used as input to Bilty when `--embeds_in_file` is enabled.

+Similar scripts for Poly are in the `embeds` folder.
+For now the language for most of these is hardcoded in the scripts, please modify `*.prep.py` accordingly.

-please note that this option does not support updating embeddings (so you have to use --disable-backprob-embeds), and also does not support the --raw option.
+Please note that this option does not support the `--raw` option.

 ### Options: